 - The colonists are founding a Cult Colony and carefully destroy all records of their destination before leaving

-- The colonists use a sleeper ship aimed at random which after a few thousand years happens upon a habitable planet unknown to Terra
+- The colonists use a sleeper ship aimed at random which after a few thousand years happens upon a random habitable planet which is of course totally unknown to Terra

 - Or any combination of the above